home updates map photos alsappers contact about

 Facilities: Unknown

 History: During the early 1970's this small ski hill was very popular.
-At times it could be crowded with a couple of hundred skiers.
+At times it could be crowded with a hundred skiers or more.

 Sources of Information: